ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Choosing modern compression algorithms like ZStandard if possible is not only about faster processing and smaller archive sizes but also about energy efficiency: `zstd` with its default compression strength `-3` compresses slightly better than `pigz -K` performing more than 50% faster while running single-threaded and being over 4 times more energy efficient at the same time.

+`zstd` with higher compression rates seems to become more inefficient but this is due to the tool being single-threaded and therefore trapped in DVFS behavior (dynamic voltage frequency scaling).
+While it looks like `7-zip -mx=3` would be a lot more efficient compared to `zstd -13` as soon as compression tasks need to be run in parallel things change immediately and `zstd` will be at least twice as efficient as `7-zip`.

 And to get these insights all you need now is a simple laptop since power efficiency monitoring is built right into the machine and more exhaustive than Intel's PowerTOP.
 Of course results are not 1:1 comparable with x86 servers (where developer's local stuff might end up on later) but on the other hand developers starting to use ARM client machines will probably result in ARM based server (instances) used more frequently ([Linus Torvalds on this](https://www.realworldtech.com/forum/?threadid=183440&curpostid=183500)).

 ### Looking at GPU utilization and prioritization

-As said in the chapter above process scheduling is a black box the OS takes care of.
+As said two chapters above process scheduling is a black box the OS takes care of.
 This applies to where processes run (power or efficiency cores), how high the power cores are clocked if the thermal/power envelope needs adjustments and this also applies to decisions how high GPU cores are clocked in which situation.

 Let's have a look with both MBP and the MacBook Air since the 30W charger and the passive cooling are limiting factors here.
 As *load generator* I used again Cinebench R23 (solely CPU bound) and [GfxBench](https://gfxbench.com/) which also utilizes the GPU cores and DRAM more.
 Those two tools running together could be representative for some 'pro' Apps making intensive use of other engines than just the CPU cores (GPU and the Neural Engine).